Fully discrete error analysis of finite element discretizations of time-dependent Stokes equations in a stream-function formulation: Fully discrete error analysis

-Thus, in the above setting setting, for conformal $C^1$ and $C^0$ interior penalty methods, we obtain the following rates of convergence. \begin{theorem} Let $\Omega$ be convex, $f \in L^2(I;H^{-1}(\Om))$ and $\psi_0 \in H^2_0(\Om)$.
-Let further $\psi$, $\psi_{kh}$ solve the continuous and fully discrete time-dependent stream-function equations \eqref{eq:transient_biharmonic_weak} and \eqref{eq:fully_discrete_instationary}, respectevely.
+Thus, in the above setting, for conformal $C^1$ and $C^0$ interior penalty methods, we obtain the following rates of convergence. \begin{theorem} Let $\Omega$ be convex, $f \in L^2(I;H^{-1}(\Om))$ and $\psi_0 \in H^2_0(\Om)$.
+Let further $\psi$, $\psi_{kh}$ solve the continuous and fully discrete time-dependent stream-function equations \eqref{eq:transient_biharmonic_weak} and \eqref{eq:fully_discrete_instationary}, respectively.
 Then there exists $C>0$ independent of $h$ and $k$ such that